For many home buyers, the toughest part of buying a house is putting in an offer!

 Assume a low first offer will be rejected

 Go back to the drawing board.
 Assume your first offer will be rejected if it’s low.
+This rejection could also be subject to the property owner's specific needs, such as an earlier moving date, for example.

 This is all about letting the seller know you’re interested, and you would like to negotiate the house price.

-Making an offer on a house - when to increase
+Putting in an offer on a house - when to increase

 When making an offer on a property, prepare for the fact you may have to increase it.